 Now that you get the gist of doubles rotations and positions in badminton, let’s look at how to communicate with a new teammate so you can win some games this weekend.

-Badminton positions: the ridiculously simple framework for communicating with a new teammate
+Badminton positions: the simple framework for playing with a new partner

 While the pros have a fixed partner, the rest of us who play more casually tend to rotate between teammates for each game.
 That leaves us vulnerable to bad communication and a less fun game.
 To fix it, I came up with a way-too-simple framework to take advantage of the badminton positions and rotation, and avoid getting stuck on which shot is yours and which one is your teammate’s.
 It’s that simple because we can’t remember anything on the court so making it easy to use trumps perfection.

 The first thing to figure out is if both players have experience with doubles rotation.
 If they do, you can follow the standard principles from this article and half the work will be done as you both know that the other person follows the same general concept even if there are mistakes here and there.

 If not, neither of you will likely remember much in the heat of the moment, so we can boil it down to two simple principles:

 - Stand side by side to defend smashes or drops